rasik-nep/Natural-language-processing/readme.txt

-This contains all the things i learned in NLP.
+This contains all the things I learned in NLP.